Rajpratik71/linux-manPages/nohup.md

        --version
               output version information and exit

        If  standard  input  is a terminal, redirect it from an unreadable file.
-       If standard output is a terminal, append output to 'nohup.out' if pos‐ sible,  '$HOME/nohup.out' otherwise.
+If standard output is a terminal, append output to 'nohup.out' if possible, '$HOME/nohup.out' otherwise.
 If standard error is a terminal, redirect it to standard output.
 To save output to FILE, use 'nohup COMMAND > FILE'.

        NOTE: your shell may have its own version of nohup, which usually supersedes the version described here.
 Please refer to your shell's documentation for details about the options it supports.

 AUTHOR
        Written by Jim Meyering.